najwazr/optic-disc-segmentation-unet/README.md

 This project trains a **U-Net** model to segment the **optic disc (OD)** in retinal fundus images.
 Accurate OD segmentation is the first step toward computing the Cup-to-Disc Ratio (CDR), a key biomarker for glaucoma, the "silent thief of sight" and one of the leading causes of irreversible blindness worldwide.

-Everything lives in a single Google Colab notebook, `TPCB_Project.ipynb`, which covers:
+Everything lives in a single Google Colab notebook, `UNet_optic_disc.ipynb`, which covers:
 - Data loading & preprocessing: resize to 128×128, pixel normalization, grayscale masks
 - Data augmentation: synchronized image–mask transforms (rotation, shift, zoom, flip, brightness)
 - Model: a U-Net built from scratch in TensorFlow/Keras (encoder, bottleneck, decoder with skip connections)